An Action Language for Multi-Agent Domains: Foundations: Preliminaries

 \subsection{Update Models}

-Update models are used to describe transformations of (pointed) Kripke structures according to a predetermined transformation pattern.
-An update model uses structures similar to pointed Kripke structures and they describe the effects of a transformation on states using an update operator \cite{BaltagM04,BenthemEK06}.
+The formalism of \emph{update models} has been used to describe transformations of (pointed) Kripke structures according to a predetermined transformation pattern.
+An update model is structured similarly to a pointed Kripke structure and it describes how to transform a pointed Kripke structure using an update operator defined in \citep{BaltagM04,BenthemEK06}.